UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

 - Which has now been merged back into ``setuptools``

-Now it's pretty stable: pip+setuptools: use them.
+Now it's pretty stable: pip+setuptools+wheel: use them.

 Installing Packages
 -------------------